2018 -2024 SELECT EXHIBITIONS + EVENTS

 Virtual Exhibition, March 2021

-Artists included: Molly Larkey, Wade Schuster, Adam Miller, Ardeshir Tabrizi, Nick Aguayo, Spencer Lewis, Lenz Geerk, Amanda Ross-Ho, Evan Trine,
+Featured Artists: Molly Larkey, Wade Schuster, Adam Miller, Ardeshir Tabrizi, Nick Aguayo, Spencer Lewis, Lenz Geerk, Amanda Ross-Ho, Evan Trine,

 Curated and installed by Evan Trine.